MirelaZ/wordpress-handbook/Coding standards/PHP coding standards.md

 }
 ```

-A table with typehints for each PHP versions: https://mlocati.github.io/articles/php-type-hinting.html
+A table with typehints for each PHP version: https://mlocati.github.io/articles/php-type-hinting.html

 ## Sanitization and escaping